ktrachtova/perseqpipe_viz/docs/sections.md

 ### Downloading plots

 All plots currently viewed (and any adjustments made by user) can be downloaded either individually (top right corner of each plot) or in a batch using buttons at the bottom of the Reads Statistics Viewer section.
-Currently supported formats are PNG, PDF and HTML.
+Currently supported format for batch download of all visualized plots is HTML.

 ## sncRNA Counts Viewer

-This tab supports exploration of sncRNA counts produced by SNCRNA_QUANTICATION module of [PerSeqPIPE](https://github.com/ktrachtova/perseqpipe) for individual samples and includes following filtering:
+This tab supports exploration of sncRNA counts produced by SNCRNA_QUANTICATION module of [PerSeqPIPE](https://github.com/ktrachtova/perseqpipe/blob/main/docs/module_description.md#module-5%EF%B8%8F%E2%83%A3-other-sncrna-quantification) for individual samples and includes following filtering:

 * selecting specific sncRNA cathegory
 * selecting sequences of specific length
 * selecting sequences based on number of genomic alignments